-This year, it's even easier to get involved with our one lesson launch resource that delivers all of the learning in just one hour and helps your students get started as quickly as possible.
-Download the resource from the Step into the NHS website.
+It's easy to get involved with our 'one lesson launch' resource, which allows you to deliver all of the learning in just one hour.
+Students will be ready to start their entries straight away.
+You can download the resource from the Step into the NHS website.

 The competition challenges students to research and select an NHS career.
 Once selected, they research the key responsibilities of the role, along with any qualifications, skills and experience needed.
-This learning is then used to create a fun and lively job advertisement to appeal to their peers, which this year has the chance to be displayed in public for everyone to see.
+This learning is then used to create a fun and lively job advertisement to appeal to their peers, which has the chance to be displayed in public for everyone to see.
 Students can enter individually or in teams of up to four.